 I’ve mentioned already that chia seeds stand in for the binding power of eggs in this recipe, but it is sparkling water that makes up for eggs’ leavening abilities.
 I find I am using sparkling water more often in my baking to give these arguably heavy gluten-free flours some lift and lightness.

-Also, borrowing a trick from a friend (thank you Susan Griffin!), I like to dust the pan with sugar instead of flour, which creates a wonderfully crunchy sugar crust around the edges, especially at either end.
-Never have heel slices been so coveted on a loaf of quasi-bread.
+Also, I like to dust the pan with sugar instead of flour, which creates a wonderfully crunchy sugar crust around the edges, especially at either end.

 1-2 tablespoons white sugar (for dusting the pan)